aredshaw/DebtPayoff/README.md

 # DebtPayoff
-A tool to help you get out of debt faster
+This tool calculates compound interest and shows you when you will be out of debt at the current rate of interest and payment schedule.
+Play around with the numbers to see how you can get out of debt faster.

 ## Why I Wrote It